tvmai/tvmai.github.io/_posts/2017-08-21-Write-Efficient-Deep-Learning-Operators-with-TVM-A-Depthwise-Convolution-Example.md

 ## 3. Operator Fusion

-TVM can do more than schedule a single operator.
+One typical optimization that we can do in deep learning is operator fusion, that computes multiple operators together in a single kernel without saving back to global memory.
+TVM support that out of the box.

 Consider a common pattern in neural networks: `depthwise_conv2d` + `scale_shift` + `relu`.
 We can fuse the three operators into one, by slightly modifying the original schedule: